The SDD pipeline

 plan-comment proposal on the tracking issue, and — on /approve — the

 creation of the Unit and task sub-issue tree (ADR 0010).
-Structure is only
+A demoable unit that

 sdd-dispatch is the cascade orchestrator.
 On /dispatch it computes the